clinaresl/pytex/README.md

 - If a bib or index tool is required to be executed it shows the entire output since this is usually very manageable in size.

-It is very similar to `rubber` with the exception that it provides support for index creation.
+It is very similar to:

+- `rubber` with the exception that it provides automated support for index creation.
+- `latexmk` with the exception that it parses the output generated and provides understandable information.

 Hence, from a given `.tex` file it runs a processor (e.g., `latex`, `pdflatex`, `xelatex`, etc.), and it immediately after guesses the following steps: whether